Construction Management BS Degree

 Construction Scheduling – Receive an introduction to construction project management scheduling, covering concepts of project selection and scheduling, use of estimates to predict the schedule, scheduling subcontracting, cost controls, project documentation, construction bonds, insurance, payments and the elements of closeout.
 Develop professional communication skills through student-prepared multi-media presentations.

 More about UT Tyler’s construction management program of study

 Career Outlook for Construction Management

-The job prospects for construction managers are anticipated to grow by 17% through 2018.
-The U.S. Bureau of Labor Statistics feels prospects are best for those who hold a bachelor’s degree in construction science, construction management or civil engineering, along with practical work experience in the construction field.
+The job prospects for construction managers are anticipated to grow by 16% through 2022.
+The U.S. Bureau of Labor Statistics feels prospects are best for those who hold a bachelor’s degree in construction management or civil engineering, along with practical work experience in the construction field.
 For more, go to Occupational Outlook Handbook - Construction Managers.